Stretched grid method: FEM and BEM mesh refinement

 The solution of both systems, keeping all boundary nodes conservative, obtains new interior node positions corresponding to a non-distorted mesh with pseudo-regular elements.
 For example, Fig. 2 presents the rectangular area covered by a triangular mesh.
 The initial auto mesh possesses some degenerative triangles (left mesh).
 The final mesh (right mesh) produced by the SGM procedure is pseudo-regular without any distorted elements.

-As above systems are linear, the procedure elapses very quickly to a one-step solution.
-Moreover, each final interior node position meets the requirement of co-ordinate arithmetic mean of nodes surrounding it and meets the Delaunay criteria too.
-Therefore, the SGM has all the positive values peculiar to Laplacian and other kinds of smoothing approaches but much easier and reliable because of integer-valued final matrices representation.
-Finally, the described above SGM is perfectly applicable not only to 2D meshes but to 3D meshes consisting of any uniform cells as well as to mixed or transient meshes.
+As the above systems are linear, the procedure reduces very quickly to a one-step solution.
+Moreover, each final interior node position meets the requirement of coordinate arithmetic mean of nodes surrounding it and meets the Delaunay criteria too.
+Therefore, the SGM has all the positive values peculiar to Laplacian smoothing and other kinds of smoothing approaches but is much easier and more reliable because of integer-valued final matrix representations.
+Finally, the SGM is applicable not only to 2D meshes but to 3D meshes consisting of any uniform cells as well as to mixed or transient meshes.

 Minimum surface problem solution

-Mathematically the surface embedded into a non-plane closed curve is called minimum if its area is minimal amongst all the surfaces passing through this curve.
-The best-known minimum surface sample is a soap film bounded by wire frame.
+Mathematically, a surface bounded by a closed curve is called minimal if its area is minimal amongst all the surfaces with the same boundary.
+The best-known minimal surface sample is a soap film bounded by a wire frame.
 Usually to create a minimum surface, a fictitious constitutive law, which maintains a constant prestress, independent of any changes in strain, is used.
-The alternative approximated approach to the minimum surface problem solution is based on SGM.
-This formulation allows one to minimize the surface embedded into non-plane and plane closed contours.
+An alternative approximate approach is based on SGM.